PranjalSri108/criss_nav/README.md

 ```bash
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

+The RViz window will launch and you can start mapping by controlling the bot using `Teleop Keyboard Control`

 ---
 ## Move_Base Navigation
 We will now implement `move_base` on our bot to navigate though our 2D Gazebo world map.
 We will use our preloaded `aruco_map.yaml` map